Latest Edelman Trust Report: 2024 Edelman Trust Barometer

-The 2018 Edelman TRUST BAROMETER reveals a world of seemingly stagnant distrust.
+The 2018 Edelman Trust Barometer reveals a world of seemingly stagnant distrust.
 People’s trust in business, government, NGOs and media remained largely unchanged from 2017 — 20 of 28 markets surveyed now lie in distruster territory, up one from last year.
 Yet dramatic shifts are taking place at the market level and within the institution of media.

 Global Trust Index